-The auditor attempted to track the paper trail from OMI to zone-level senior supervisors, and to find any evidence at the zone level of notification from OMI of use of force, improper search or seizure or racial bias.
+The auditor tracked the paper trail from OMI to zone-level senior supervisors, and for evidence at the zone level of notification from OMI of use of force, improper search or seizure or racial bias.
 OMI does issues monthly reports identifying officers complained against, the type of complaint and a brief narrative.
 These reports are forwarded to the Chief of Police, and the Deputy Chief for Operations, and through them to the zone commanders.
 In addition, any complaint alleging racial bias is automatically forwarded to the Human Relations Commission (although this process is not treated in the new OMI manual).
+Each quarter, OMI sends updated complaint listing to each zone commander, listing all civilian complaints filed against personnel in each zone.

 During this quarter's site visit, the auditor was able to track a "paper trail" of notice to senior supervisors of complaints filed by citizens, noting dissemination of quarterly and monthly OMI reports to senior supervisors of the bureau of Police.
 In addition, notice is sent to each zone, and filed in the zone performance file, of OMI investigations of allegations against officers assigned to the zones.
 This includes all allegations, including those of improper use of force, search and seizure and racial bias.
+During the site visits at zones two and four, the auditor reviewed the zones' performance files and found them to be accurate and in order.
 The bureau is deemed to be in operational compliance for task 52.